quanqinle/MyAssistant/README.md

 # Technology details

 ## 1. Batch processing
-+ Under the package `com.quanqinle.mysecretary.biz.batchjob`, there is an implementation reading data from CVS and writing to DB
++ Under the package `com.quanqinle.myassistant.biz.batchjob`, there is an implementation reading data from CVS and writing to DB
 + In config file, set `spring.batch.job.enabled` to open or shutdown the batch job

 ## 2. Redis